saidattsamonkar/Sortino-Portfolio-Optimization/README.md

 # Sortino Ratio NIFTY 50 Portfolio Optimition

 ## Description
-This Project uses SciPy's SLSQP to optimiez for Sortino Ratio and generate weights to actively manage NIFTY 50 Portfolio
+This Project uses SciPy's SLSQP to optimize for Sortino Ratio and generate weights to actively manage NIFTY 50 Portfolio

 ## Data
 The pool consists of equities which were in NIFTY 50 at the end of 2009.
 Equity data is fetched using yfinance API